 - SAY: In this passage, Satan himself comes to Jesus and tempts Him three different times.
 Each time, Jesus practices self-control and does not sin.

 - ASK: What is Jesus tempted with in verse 2?
 (Food) Matthew tells us that Jesus had been fasting (not eating) for 40 days and 40 nights and was hungry.
 Can you imagine how hungry Jesus would be after not eating for 40 days and nights?!
 I get hungry if I just skip breakfast!
 Satan knew this and so He tempts Jesus to use His power as God to make some food.
-However, even though Jesus must have been extremely hungry, through Scripture He used self-control to resist the temptation to do what was easy.
+However, even though Jesus must have been extremely hungry, through Scripture He used self-control to resist the temptation to do what was right.

 - SAY: With the third temptation, Satan tells Jesus, “All you have to do is worship me and all the kingdoms of the world will be yours.”
 Well, Jesus is the king of all the kingdoms of the world, and one day all kingdoms will worship Him.
 But as a human, he was not recognized as King.
 He came to earth to die for our sins and gain victory over Satan once and for all.
 So Satan was offering Him a short cut if Jesus would only worship him.
 But this would be extreme disobedience to our God!
 ASK: What did Jesus do?
 (Jesus was obedient and had self-control rather than disobeying God the Father.)
 Jesus never sinned, and not only during this time, but during His entire life.
 He is our perfect example!
 Because He lived a perfect life, we do not have to.
 Through His sacrifice, His death on the cross, we are forgiven and set free from our sin.
 As we come to know Him more and more, we can begin to be like Him!
 We can begin to show self-control through His power!